 Building your ecommerce site is only half the battle - next you have to get it seen.
 There’s some key concepts you’ll need to learn to succeed on this front.

 The most important is SEO (search engine optimisation) as this is what you’ll need to do to get visibility on Google and other search engines.
-Our introduction to search engine optimisation is a good place to begin, as this can get you to grips with the basic principles.
 Check out the Kissmetrics and Search Engine Land guides to e-commerce SEO too.